 To manage and monitor your training efforts, there is a calendar option.
 You can schedule both web meetings and live pieces of training and report on attendance.

 iSpring Learn LMS also includes the motivation function.
 You can motivate your employees to complete training by using in-built gamification features and awarding them certificates.
 These features are available even on the iSpring Learn mobile app.
 By the way, with this app, learners can even study offline.
-All the results are tracked offline and sent to the LMS when the connection is restored.
+All the results are tracked offline and sent to the learning management system when the connection is restored.

 The price depends on the subscription you choose and the number of learners who enter the platform during a specific month.
 For example, the plan for 100 learners/month (Start subscription) costs $2.87 per learner.